Suggestion: Watch the 5 minutes video tutorial before reading this article

 - It has the fourth largest population in the world, where 60% are aged below 30

-If the Indonesian government can introduce more transparent and favourable ownership regulations, the market is set to boom, especially in its capital Jakarta.
+If the Indonesian government can introduce more transparent and favorable ownership regulations, the market is set to boom, especially in its capital Jakarta.

 Property prices in Indonesia